-I stopped dying my hair and love the variety of colors this redhead has revealed: blonde, black, strawberry red, white, grey, silver.
-I cut it off and had it short for several months the way so many 50+ year old women tend to do (and don’t they look incredible!), now it’s to my shoulders again.
-I save money on hair color, time at the stylist, I don’t need six different goo’s/sprays to use on it or special color-keeping shampoo and conditioner!
+No longer dying my hair, I love the variety of colors this red head has revealed: blonde, black, strawberry red, white, grey, silver.
+I cut it off and had it short for several months the way so many 50+ year old women tend to do (and don’t they look incredible!), now it’s half-way down my back again.
+It’s a positive to save money on hair color and time at the stylist (I miss you).
+Also, I don’t need six different goo’s/sprays to use on it or special color-keeping shampoo and conditioner!

-I’ve no desire to go “granola” and let my mustache grow in or not shave my armpits.
+Don’t fear, I’m not going “granola” and letting my mustache grow in or not shaving my armpits.
 I like being a woman and looking feminine.
 But following these requirements can be poverty-inducing.
 Alex pays twenty bucks for a great hair cut at the local Italian barber every six weeks.
-Most women pay a lot more than that and go far more often—and that’s just for the cut.
+Most women pay a lot more than that and go far more often—only for a cut.

 If doing these girly girl things makes YOU happy and brings YOU daily joy, then I support your doing it.
 It’s when we do these things because of societal pressures that I call foul.

-When I put my bathroom back together at the end of the week, I’m going to examine every single item and see what I truly need in order to look presentable to the world at large, what I really like having in my cupboard, and what can get tossed out never to be purchased again!
+When I put my bathroom back together at the end of the week, I’ll examine each item and see what I need in order to look presentable to the world at large, what I like having in my cupboard, and what can get tossed out never to be re-purchased!